Raúl Fernández (motorcyclist): RNF MotoGP Team (2023)

-Trackhouse Racing (2024–present)
+Trackhouse Racing (2024–)

 Fernández's 2024 season saw slight improvement, finishing 16th in the rider standings.
 His standout moment in the season was briefly leading the sprint race at the Catalan Grand Prix.
 He saw consistent points finishes, and was partnered with rookie Ai Ogura for the 2025 season.
 He scored his first MotoGP win at the Australian Grand Prix in 2025.

+In August 2026, Fernández renewed his contract with Trackhouse for and 2028.
+That same weekend, he won at the British Grand Prix for his second MotoGP win.